Good vs Well: (Clear Rules & Examples)

 - Stay well!

-- This soup is good, it is better than the soup you made yesterday.
+- This soup is good, but it’s better than the one you made yesterday.

-If you want to show that the subject or the action is the best, use the best for both good and well.
+When something or someone is number one, we use the best — for both good and well.

 - Tom is the best salesman in the company.